Gig Journal

 Jazz

-(Most of my gig journals are about one particular night, but since this one is about an ongoing gig, I'll be revising it over time, and including new sound clips, so check this page frequently for updates. -- Most recent update: Nov 6, 2008)
+Most of my gig journals are about one particular night, but since this one is about an ongoing gig, I'll be revising it over time, and including new sound clips, so check this page frequently for updates. -- Most recent update: Jul 30, 2011

 I've been playing Friday and Saturday nights with John Melisi at Jonathan's Restaurant since June of 2008.